etheriau/HealthVaultJavaLib/README.txt

     keytool -export -alias java-wildcat -keystore keystore > my-pub.cer

-    Send the my-pub.cer file to the HealthVault team and we’ll take care of the rest.
+    Send the my-pub.cer file to the HealthVault team and weï¿½ll take care of the rest.

 Making SDK Requests: